Sourcepass MCOE Blog

 • Deploy Microsoft Defender for Office 365 for layered protection.

-About the Sourcepass Center of Excellence for Microsoft (MCOE)
+About the Sourcepass Center of Excellence for Microsoft

 The Sourcepass Center of Excellence for Microsoft is a certified Microsoft Solutions Partner.
 We simplify Microsoft and help IT teams amplify their impact.
-Through strategy, procurement, implementation, and optimization, we help organizations make confident decisions, modernize faster, and stay aligned with Microsoft’s direction—from hybrid environments to the cloud.

-Final Thoughts: Strengthening Email Security for IT Leaders
+Final Thoughts on Strengthening Email Security

 Next Step: Audit your authentication protocols and deploy layered defenses.